 Let’s savor summer just a little longer, with Campfire Porterhouse Steaks topped with herby Compound Butter.
-This classic combo is perfect for backyard parties this Labor Day, or your weekend camping trip.
+This classic combo is perfect for backyard parties or your weekend camping trip.

 Lt.
 Dan and I used to adore camping.